ebradley12/Band-Camp-Tracker/terraform/README.md

 ### **Prerequisites**
 - Terraform 1.5 or later installed.
 - AWS CLI installed and configured with appropriate credentials.
-- `.tfvars` file in the root directory containing the necessary variable values:
+- The `.tfvars` file in the root directory containing the necessary variable values:
     ```
     db_user = "<Your RDS Username>"
     db_password = "<Your RDS Password>"